<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2366/what-are-good-ways-to-express-anarchism</guid>
+<guid isPermaLink="true">https://anarchy101.org/22184/what-do-anarchists-think-about-the-swiss-banking-system</guid>

 </item>